CodesavvySiddharth/New-Bloom-Together/README.md

 This project is part of the code kshetra Hackathon, contributing towards the goals of Sustainable Development Goal 3 (SDG-3) - "Good Health and Well-being."

-Thank you for choosing Nurture Nest as your parenting companion.
+Thank you for choosing Bloom together as your parenting companion.
 We're excited to be part of your parenting journey!